Scripture: “Behold, I stand at the door and knock. If anyone

 Then, it happened.
 Rain!
 We really needed that moisture for the crops and

 The result was amazing!
-My bit of greenery put on a
+My bit of greenery put on

-I have a continuous battle with this grassy plant that
+I have a continuous battle with this grassy plant

-new plant.
+a new plant.
 Never-the-less, I have to admire its tenacity.
 When a favorable

 condition comes its way, it is ready to grow.
 And multiply.
-By root and
+By root and also